Should I be an engineer? I’m going to go over 9 questions to ask yourself to help you decide if you should become an engineer.

-- Are the books you read and Youtube videos you watch somehow tech-related?
+- Are the books you read and Youtube videos you watch tech-related?

-If you answered ‘yes’ to most of these questions, then you can safely call yourself a techie.
+If you answered yes to most of these questions, then congrats, you’re a techie!

-In pro sports, this type of passion creates superstars.
+In pro sports, this level of passion creates superstars.

 For example, think of all the players in the NBA.
 At one time, they were all the best athletes in their high school and college.

-- Electric cars: electric cars that drive semi-autonomously on streets and roads.
+- Electric cars, which can drive semi-autonomously on streets and roads

-Do you think about these technologies and how you can improve them?
-If yes, then you think like a great engineer.
+Do you think about these technologies and how to make them better?
+If so, you have the mindset of a great engineer.

-I have a deep curiosity over the future.
-For this reason, I enjoy reading and watching sci-fi content.
-I want to create this amazing future that I fantasize over.
+Great engineers think about how to improve the present and create a better future.
+I personally have a deep curiosity about the future and enjoy reading and watching science fiction content.
+I want to help create the amazing future I imagine.

-If you share this same level of passion for the future, you’ll have a constant itch to work to better engineer things.
+If you share this same passion for the future, you’ll have an insatiable drive to engineer things, which make a difference.

-A great example is Elon Musk.
-He is tackling the following future tech:
+A great example of this is Elon Musk, who is working on the following future technologies:

 - Electric cars